BryanHogan/bryanhogan-blog-content/blog/obsidian-astro-submodule.md

 ### Step 5: Adjusting building steps

-Now the step I struggled the most with.
-This might also depend on how you host your static website.
-I have tried DigitalOcean so far and will add how I did this with Cloudflare in the future.
+Now the step I struggled the most with, at least when using DigitalOcean.
+Using Cloudflare it just worked, so it depends on how you host your static website.

-Since submodule are not automatically included when we do a pull of this repository we have to specifically state that we do want to include the submodule.
+Since submodule might not automatically be included when we do a pull of this repository we have to specifically state that we do want to include the submodule.

+Also, when you clone your repository again in the feature, e.g. you get a new laptop or pc, after doing the usual `git clone ssh-link` do `git submodule update --init --recursive`.

+### Cloudflare

+It just works!

 #### DigitalOcean